chocolatey/choco-wiki/CommandsReference.md

 This is a listing of all of the different things you can pass to chocolatey.

 **NOTE:** When you need to quote things, such as when using spaces, please use single quote marks (`'`).
-You can also use double double quotes (i.e. `""yo""`).
+In cmd.exe, you can also use double double quotes (i.e. `""yo""`).
 This is due to the hand off to PowerShell - seems to strip off the outer set of quotes.

 ## Commands